mustafaturan/mnesiam/README.md

 ### Table creation

 Create a table store and add it to your app's config.exs.
-Note: All stores *MUST* implement its own `init_store/0` to crete table and `copy_store/0` to copy table:
+Note: All stores *MUST* implement its own `init_store/0` to create table and `copy_store/0` to copy table:

 ```elixir
 defmodule Mnesiam.Support.SampleStore do